vmpartner/mysql-buckup/README.md

 You need set MYSQL, FTP details and periodic task CRON_JOB in cron format.
 If you don't know cron, please read more at https://en.wikipedia.org/wiki/Cron

 ## Note ⚠
-Note that "restart: unless-stopped" required, because first time image run hack for generating cron file by your CRON_JOB that set by env variable and then will kill main process for restart.
+Note that "restart: unless-stopped" required, because first time container run trick for generating cron file by your CRON_JOB, that set by your env variable and then will kill main process for restart.
 Please see file bin/add_task for details.

-## Ref 🍭
+## Adv 🍭
-Get cheap cloud ftp for backup at https://selectel.ru/en/services/cloud/storage/?ref_code=8m7MgmV9Axc4
+Get cheap cloud FTP backup account https://selectel.ru/en/services/cloud/storage/?ref_code=8m7MgmV9Axc4